 Ernst & Young provides other assurance related services to the Scheme.
-Partners and employees of our firm may deal with the Scheme on normal terms within the ordinary course of the business of the Scheme.
-We have no other relationship with, or interest in, the Scheme.
+Partners and employees of our firm may deal with the Funds or the Scheme on normal terms within the ordinary course of the business of the Funds and Scheme.
+We have no other relationship with, or interest in, the Funds or Scheme.